From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Introduction

 \section{Introduction}

 Driven by strong code comprehension capabilities, Large Language Models (LLMs) have been increasingly integrated into vulnerability detection (VD)~\citep{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31}.
 Complementing human experts~\citep{74}, traditional static/dynamic analysis tools~\citep{61,62}, or classic deep learning techniques~\citep{70,71,72}, LLMs offer detailed, interpretable vulnerability reasoning and enable efficient analysis without requiring fully compilable source code.
 Prompt Engineering was initially introduced to LLM-based VD, evolving from basic zero-shot/few-shot prompting to approaches that incorporate structural information~\citep{1,3,4} or human-curated Chain-of-Thought (CoT) instructions~\citep{2,6,7,21} to enhance vulnerability reasoning.
-However, the efficacy of these methods is fundamentally bounded by the base models' inherent code understanding and instruction-following capabilities, especially when they lack pre-training on vulnerability-specific tasks~\citep{16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31}.
-Furthermore, the defensive concealment of reasoning chains in proprietary models~\citep{74,75}, coupled with the trillion-parameter scales of latest LLMs~\citep{74,75,77,78}, restrict their deployment in resource-constrained environments or for sensitive codebase analysis.
+However, the efficacy of these methods is fundamentally bounded by the base models' code understanding and instruction-following capabilities, especially when they lack pre-training on vulnerability-specific tasks~\citep{16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31}.
+Furthermore, the defensive concealment of reasoning chains in proprietary models~\citep{74,75}, coupled with the trillion-parameter scales of latest LLMs~\citep{77,78}, restrict their deployment in resource-constrained settings or for sensitive codebase analysis.

 Supervised fine-tuning (SFT) has been employed in subsequent works to develop specialized VD LLMs~\citep{53,54,55}.
-By fine-tuning lightweight models on reasoning datasets comprising CoTs distilled from stronger teacher models, student models have been enabled to mimic sophisticated reasoning patterns, thereby enhancing VD performance.
-Nevertheless, the inherent nature of SFT, which trains exclusively on ground-truth answers, limits the model's ability to distinguish between positive and negative samples, particularly when dealing with subtle changes before and after vulnerability patching.
+By fine-tuning lightweight models on reasoning datasets comprising CoTs distilled from stronger teacher models, student models have been enabled to mimic reasoning patterns, thereby enhancing VD performance.
+Nevertheless, the inherent nature of SFT, which trains exclusively on ground-truth answers, limits the model's ability to distinguish between correct and incorrect responses, particularly when dealing with subtle changes before and after vulnerability patching.

 Reinforcement Learning from Human Feedback (RLHF) has more recently yielded significant breakthroughs in software engineering tasks~\citep{79}.
 To mitigate the heavy training overhead and limited generalization of external reward models, Direct Preference Optimization (DPO)~\citep{80} mathematically encodes implicit rewards within its optimization objective, while Odds Ratio Preference Optimization (ORPO)~\citep{81} further eliminates the need for reference models by combining SFT with preference optimization.
 While these off-policy methods have been applied to VD~\citep{57,58}, their reliance on static preference datasets constrains the model's self-exploration capabilities.
 On-policy methods like Proximal Policy Optimization (PPO)~\citep{82} demonstrate potential to address this, and Group Relative Policy Optimization (GRPO)~\citep{83} further streamlines the process by removing the value model, enhancing both efficiency and generalization.